Showing posts with label Albany. Show all posts

 Background

 These modest houses were termite-proof, highly fire-resistant, and low maintenance on the exterior.
 They were complete with appliances and plumbing.
-Many mid-century gasoline stations used similar enameled steels exterior panels, which require no repainting and are clean and colorfast for decades.
+Many mid-century gasoline stations used similar enameled steels exterior panels, which require no repainting and were clean and colorfast for decades.

 Jackson, Mississippi